One Dress

 “I haven’t been me for days, I hate it when you have to go to your cousin’s.
 Girl time!”

 “I have several new dresses, let’s do some modeling.
 Let’s see who these look best on!
-I have one that I got just for you, I think it fits with your red hair better than my darker Italian appearance.”
+I have a dark green one that I got just for you, I think it fits with your red hair better than my darker Italian appearance.”

 Deanna and I spent the next hour or so trying on different outfits, after she brushed my Beatle's Mop Top hair cut into a better look.
-After that, I certainly looked better than her in that emerald green A-line dress that had a dark bodice with a lime green skirt, finished off with lace around the Peter Pan collar and the puff sleeves.
+The dress was an A-line dress that had a dark bodice with a lime green skirt, finished off with lace around the Peter Pan collar and the puff sleeves, and it certainly looked better on me.
 She looked better in pretty much all of the other dresses and outfits, though, as the rest were not really my colors.

 After that, we sat down and played with her dolls for a while.
-Always, before that, we would remember that I needed to go back to being Larry instead of Laura.
+This time, though, we forgot that I needed to go back to being Larry instead of Laura.

 “Deanna!
 Larry!
 Lunch time!”